 Recommendations

 For Elasticsearch users: Skip the deprecated official server.
-Use cr7258/elasticsearch-mcp-server (256 stars, 17+ tools, supports ES 7.x-9.x and OpenSearch).
+Use cr7258/elasticsearch-mcp-server (267 stars, 17+ tools, supports ES 7.x-9.x and OpenSearch).
 If you’re on Elastic 9.2+, evaluate the new Agent Builder endpoint.
+If you just need basic Elasticsearch queries alongside other databases, Google’s MCP Toolbox (14.7K stars) supports Elasticsearch as one of 20+ backends.

-For OpenSearch users: The official server (24+ tools) is the clear choice — most comprehensive in the category with unique search relevance features.
+For OpenSearch users: The official server (40+ tools in v0.9.0) is the clear choice — the most comprehensive search MCP server in the entire category, with unique search relevance workbench features no one else offers.

-For Meilisearch users: The official server (20+ tools) covers the full API and is actively maintained.
-Use devlimelabs/meilisearch-ts-mcp if you need 40+ tools or vector search.
+For Meilisearch users: The official server (20+ tools) covers the full API including semantic and hybrid search.
+Use devlimelabs/meilisearch-ts-mcp if you need vector search tooling.

 For Algolia users: Both official servers work but are explicitly experimental with no SLA.
 Use with caution in production — they could break without notice.